SandisAbele/Playwright_SauceDemo/README.md

 # Playwright_SauceDemo

--- Author: Sandis Ābele
+Author: Sandis Ābele // Date: 20.03.2024
--- Date: 20.03.2024

-A little automated test for purchasing a T-Shirt in saucedemo.com
+A little automated test for purchasing a T-Shirt in saucedemo.com - Includes 19 steps, with validations in between for various actions

 -- Use "dotnet test" to launch the test